dwu402/pypei/README.md

 ## This repo is a work in progress

-`pypei` is a Python package that exposes some functionality on top of the CasADi stack that implements a variant of the generalised profiling method.
+`pypei` is a Python package that implements a likelihood-based variant of the generalised profiling method, by exposing some functionality on top of the CasADi stack.

 ## Installation